The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 - For thread cutting, tapping, reaming – low speed

 The tailstock is located on the right-hand side of the lathe bed.
-The tailstock supports the other end of the workpiece when it is machining between two centres.
+The tailstock supports the other end of the workpiece when it is machining between two centers.

 - T1: A feed screw